🧊 IceColdTubs

 1. Best overall — The Plunge All-In

 The Plunge All-In is the tub most home users end up happy with.
 It combines a built-in chiller (down to ~39°F), filtration, and ozone/UV sanitation in one unit, so you step in any time without hauling ice.
 The water stays clean for weeks, and the footprint suits a garage, patio, or balcony.
+For the full model-by-model breakdown — Pop-Up, standard Plunge, Pro, and All-In — see our Plunge review.

 • Pros: true set-and-forget temperature, strong filtration, durable acrylic shell, established brand support.